Faraday Battery Challenge Round 6: collaborative R&D

 Innovate UK reserves the right to share information regarding your grant application with the Environment Agency where Innovate UK perceives there to be a need for environmental compliance documents in place in order to conduct project activities.

-Innovate UK KTN will hold an online briefing on Tuesday 17th May, 10am-12:30pm.
-Click here to register for a place.
-A recording will be available shortly afterwards.
+Innovate UK KTN held an online briefing on Tuesday 17th May, 10am-12:30pm.
+Click here to watch the recording and view the slides.

 If you would like help to find a collaboration partner, contact Innovate UK KTN’s Batteries team.